cloud66/help-old/_posts/database/1995-09-26-scaling_with_redis.md

 cloud66_sticky: true
 date:   1800-09-26 15:33:13
 categories: database
-lead: When a stack is created with Redis, the Redis connection is often initialized in the code using localhost.
+lead: When a stack is created with Redis, the Redis connection is often initialized in the code using localhost
+search-tags: ['']
+tags: ['Scaling', 'Database']
 ---